ACCESS TO FINANCIAL AID & STUDENT ACCOUNT

 Students receiving financial aid are expected to successfully complete at least 67% of the credits they attempt on a cumulative basis.
 For example, if a student’s cumulative attempted credits are 45, the student must have successfully completed at least 30 of those credits.
 For the purpose of this measurement, all of the following apply:

-a) Successful completion is defined as a grade of C or higher, or a grade of P for courses that are pass/fail.
-Grades of C- or lower are not considered successful completion.
+a) Successful completion is defined as a grade of D- or higher, or a grade of P for courses that are pass/fail.

 dropped after the 10th day of class for the term will be counted in the attempted credits total.

 d) Repeated courses are counted as attempted credits during all attempts.

 e) Modular courses that are dropped prior to their start date do not count as attempted credits.

 NOTE: Modular courses are courses that do not span the length of the entire term.
 For the combined J/Spring term, students enrolled in both the J term and Spring term are considered to be enrolled in modular courses for that period of enrollment.
 Many summer courses are also considered to be modular.

 f) All transfer credits accepted by the Office of the Registrar count as both attempted and completed credits.

 To retain Washington State Need Grant, College Bound, WA Opportunity Scholarship, and State Work study eligibility, awardees must earn the required number of hours based on the number of credits for which they registered at the time the State Need Grant is disbursed, as outlined below.